-When a hole is not in use, always ensure it is protected by a cover or a guardrail system that is erected along all unprotected sides of the hole.
+When a hole is not in use, always ensure it is protected by a cover or a guardrail system that is added along all unprotected sides of the hole.

 Floor holes or openings must be protected to prevent workers from tripping and/or falling into them.